Underride Accident Lawyers in Massachusetts

 Truck drivers, as well as trucking companies, have a responsibility to ensure that their trucks will keep other drivers safe at all times.
 Allowing trucks that do not have underride protection on the road could be seen as an act of negligence on the part of the driver or the company.

 Negligence may be defined as behaving recklessly or carelessly, and that behavior results in someone else getting hurt in a preventable accident.
 Because both federal and Massachusetts law dictate that trucks should have underride protection, when they don’t and an accident occurs, the truck driver or the trucking company may be found negligent.

 After an underride accident, two types of lawsuits may be filed:

 If the victim did not survive the accident, his family may be able to file a wrongful death claim.
-These actions are similar to personal injury lawsuits, because they may be filed if the injured person would have been able to file a personal injury lawsuit had he survived the accident.
+These actions are similar to personal injury lawsuits, because they may be filed if the injured person would have been able to file a personal injury lawsuit had he survived the wreck.
 Expenses such as medical bills and lost income may be part of a wrongful death claim, in addition to funeral and burial costs, and the loss of care, companionship, and counsel of the deceased.

 If you or a loved one has been involved in an underride accident, you should immediately contact a qualified Massachusetts truck accident attorney who can help with your case.
-At DiBella Law Offices, P.C., we have the experience to take underride accidents to court and give victims the best chance possible of a successful outcome.
+At DiBella Law Offices, P.C., we have the experience to take underride collisions to court and give victims the best chance possible of a successful outcome.
 Call us today at (781) 262-3338 so we can start reviewing your case.